no-go/AnotherRSS/README.md

 ## Bugs

 - see issue in master branch
-- there is a datetime bug: tweets are in stange order ?!?
+- there may be a datetime bug: tweets are in stange order ?!?

 ## Get the App

-You can get a signed APK from here (Android 4.1+): [APK](https://raw.githubusercontent.com/no-go/AnotherRSS/tweeted/app/app-release.apk)
+You can get a signed APK from here (Android 4.1+): [APK](https://raw.githubusercontent.com/no-go/AnotherRSS/tweeted/app/release/app-release.apk)

 ## Screenshots